JacobPulk/art/README.md

 ## 2. Basic information

 - An artist is made of one "scheme" and one "theme".
-Think of the scheme as the deeper part, and the theme as a modifier of it.
+Think of the scheme as the deeper part, and the theme as modifying it.
 Together, they specify a stochastic (random number-influenced) system for creating images.

 - Themes are attached to, and only made for, specific schemes.
 Schemes can be generated freely.
 This means a new artist can be formed by
 (1) creating a new theme for an existing scheme, or